nemild/hack-the-media/README.md

 ### Background
 There are many ways for motivated parties to “hack” humans by influencing their media sources and fellow community members.

 This document collects examples of intentional and unintentional hacks of media.
-The hope is to unbias these sources and provide antibodies to us all.
+The hope is to unbias these sources and provide antibodies.
 (This originally started as a general media guide for software engineers, with lessons specific to the tech industry now collected [here](software-engineers-media-guide.md); there is also a [media guide specific to financial media coverage](financial-media-guide.md)).

 Contributions are welcome (see our [guidelines](contributions.md)), especially when they include vivid and relevant examples.
 Follow me on Twitter ([@nemild](https://twitter.com/nemild)) to see more examples of media manipulation.